ogubuikeAlex/Computer-Science-Dictionary/System-Design/Fundamentals/015- Leader-Election.md

 For ETCD, the way we would implement this is to make our servers interact with ETCD in such a way that even though they are all connected only one of them is stored as the leader in ETCD, For context ETCD is a key-value store which is highly available thanks to its underlying implementation of the raft consensus mechanism.

-This means that the server that us considered to be the leader will be stored as a key-value pair on ETCD and to swap that value  we can use he ETCD structure to swap that value securely
+This means that the server that is considered to be the leader will be stored as a key-value pair on ETCD and to swap that value  we can use the ETCD structure to swap that value securely

 ## Potential Flow For A Leader Election Using ETCD:
 - We have different servers with the same code